 A digital approach to the product development process

 We’re in a state of new normal — the probability of change is the baseline and that means our organizations and processes must become and remain flexible.
-That is easily achieved through technological advancements in product development.
+That is easily achieved through technological advancements with 3D CAD and other digital tools for product development.
 Your organization must be nimble across the board because ultimately you’re not running a finance department, an R&D department, a production team, and so on — you’re running an organization that must be attuned to the needs of its clients and it must deliver.

 “The product-development process must integrate input from design, engineering, sales, marketing, procurement, and other functions.” — Rob Loughlin, et al. McKinsey & Company

 Thankfully, 3D CAD or other professional specific tools aren’t the only options on your journey to digitize.
 You can choose to rethink product development as a company effort, bringing all organizational functions under one “roof” into a collaborative PLM process by using innovation platform like 3DEXPERIENCE.
 This approach side-steps the challenges we’ve all faced during the pandemic — working remotely from different locations, at different times, with different paces, and expecting the same top-notch results.

 The evolution of product development into a process that stretches from 3D CAD design, into manufacturing, and even to customer engagement means you develop not only a product that meets your clients’ demands, but also enables collaborative processes and creates efficiencies that can be carried through from project to project.

 The beauty of the process isn’t that it completely changes how your company works, but rather that it enables you to work better — it enables you to innovate.
 Rather than spending time on the process of development, stuck in outdated data handling routines, you can afford to get inventive with the product itself.
 With digital product development processes in place, you’re able to focus on the aspects that set you apart from your competition.